Archive a Project

 References to archived projects are not removed from the boards that store them.
 If the project is restored at a later date, its issues are accessible in the system and can be shown on the agile boards that reference the project.
 The configuration error related to the archived project is no longer shown.

 When a project is archived, all the workflows that are attached to it are deactivated.
 However, workflows that are attached to active projects can access issues in any project, even if the project is archived.
 For example, workflows that update issues with specific link types can return issues in any project.

 If you have workflows that are applying unwanted updates to issues in archived projects, modify the script to check the

 isArchived property of the target project.
 You can reference this property in guard properties and conditional statements to block changes to issues in archived projects.

 The Subtasks default workflow contains rules with conditional statements that block updates to issues in archived projects.
 Here's the conditional statement that references the

 When you merge two user accounts, the resulting set of permissions is the sum of permissions each of the two users had previously.
 You may encounter strange results when you archive projects with private fields.

-Let's say a user (let's call him 'john.d') has permission to view private fields in Project A, and another user (let's call him 'j.doe') does not have this permission.
-You archive Project A, and later decide to merge the user account for 'john.d' into 'j.doe'.
-As result, the user account for 'j.doe' now has permission to view private fields in Project A. If you later restore Project A, this user, who originally did not have permission to view private fields in the project, can now see them.
+For example, John has permission to view private fields in Project A, while his colleague Janet does not have this permission.
+When John leaves the company and work in project A is abandoned, you archive Project A. As Janet will take over John's responsibilities, you merge his account into hers.
+As a result, Janet now has permission to view private fields in Project A. If you later restore Project A, Janet, who initially did not have permission to view private fields in the project, can now see them.

 If the two merged accounts belong to the same person, this might not be a big deal.
 If you merge two accounts that belong to different users, keep this possibility in mind.